High School Video Contest

 - Permission: Contestants are responsible for securing all necessary rights, licenses, clearances, releases, consents and/or permissions from any third parties that appear in the video entry in order to avoid disqualification, and the American Academy of Sleep Medicine reserves the right to request proof of ownership or permission to use any material contained in each submission.

-- Submission: Contest entrants must submit their video as a YouTube link.
+- Submission: Contest entrants must submit their video as a public YouTube link.
 Contest winners also will be asked for an MP4 file of their video submission.

 Video Submissions must NOT: